spell-music/csound-expression/tutorial/chapters/Intro.md

 * Keep it simple and compact.

-* Try to hide low level csound's wiring as much as we can (no ids for ftables, instruments, global variables).
+* Try to hide low level Csound's wiring as much as we can (no ids for ftables, instruments, global variables).

-* Don't describe the whole csound in all it's generality but give the user some handy tools to play with sound.
+* Don't describe the whole Csound in all it's generality but give the user some handy tools to play with sound.

 * No distinction between audio and control rates on the type level.